tibbben/geospatial-visualization/syllabus.md

 *__Week 14 (Nov.
 29):__ Student Project Review*

 Class will be an opportunity for students to present their course work and receive constructive criticism from the other students and instructors.
 If time is available, students will have the opportunity to work on final projects with the instructors present.
+We are pleased to welcome Bertrand Dano from the School of Engineering who will share his use of GIS in 3D modeling with Blender.

 >  Optional Reading: